-Wesleyan University undergraduates in their junior or senior years, and 12-college consortium juniors and seniors enrolled at Wesleyan, may apply for approval to register for GLS courses using the Wesleyan Undergraduate Approval form.
-The student must obtain approval signatures from the instructor, major advisor, class dean, and the GLS director.
+Wesleyan University undergraduates in their junior or senior years, 12-college consortium juniors and seniors enrolled at Wesleyan, and BLS students who have completed 16 or more courses (63 Carnegie units of credit - see "A Note About Units of Credit" on page 6 of this handbook), may apply for approval to register for GLS courses using the Wesleyan Undergraduate Approval form.
+These students must obtain approval signatures from the instructor, major advisor, class dean, and the GLS director.

 To register, undergraduates must submit a completed Wesleyan Undergraduate Approval form to the GLS office along with a GLS registration form.
-Undergraduate registrations are processed at the end of the GLS registration period; graduate students taking courses for graduate credit have priority over undergraduates.
+Undergraduate registrations are processed at the end of the GLS registration period; students taking courses for graduate credit have priority over undergraduates.
 Wesleyan undergraduate tuition covers the cost of GLS courses in the fall and spring semesters; however, like Wesleyan Summer Session, students must pay tuition and applicable fees in the summer.